158+ orders placed in your location

 Overview

-As the name suggests, the Insulin PP Test measures the amount of insulin in your bloodstream approximately two hours after eating a meal.
+As the name suggests, the Insulin PP Test measures the amount of insulin in your bloodstream 2 hours after a meal.
 Insulin moves glucose from your bloodstream into the cells.
-Glucose comes from the food you eat and drink and serves as the primary energy source for your body.
+Glucose comes from the food you eat and drink.
+It is also the main source of energy for your body.

 The glucose levels in the body are maintained by insulin.
 Abnormal glucose levels can cause a lot of health problems.
 It can also lead to chronic illnesses.
 If the glucose levels are not normal, it is known either as: